-Five ways financial advisers can support the mental health of clients
+Five ways to support client mental health

-3. Help keep clients happy and healthyIt’s widely accepted that physical activity is good for our mental health.
+It’s widely accepted for example that physical activity is good for our mental health.
 Whether that’s to relieve stress, release endorphins or just help us feel good about ourselves.
 On top of that, it can improve sleep quality and boost cognitive skills too2, helping us to plan and function better.
 Then there’s the social benefits of activities like Park Run.
 As well as these more subtle benefits to your clients’ wellbeing, physical activity has been shown to reduce symptoms of depression and help with anxiety.3

 Where to next?

 It's official!
 The UK is grappling with a productivity crisis